Kagigz/adx-ingestion/README.md

 - Configure app settings (see below)
 - Publish the code to your Function app

 **Note:** If you don't want to use the sample data in this repo, and have your own data and own tables/ingestion mappings, you can edit the *mappings.json* file.
-The naming pattern for your data should be <NAME>-****.
-In the mappings file, you can then specify the format, destination table and ingestion mapping corresponding to each name.
+The naming pattern for your data should be `<NAME>-****`.
+In the mappings file, you can specify the format, destination table and ingestion mapping corresponding to each name.

 ### App settings